davidberenstein1957/dataset-viber/README.md

 I've cooked up Data Viber, a cool set of tools to make your life easier when dealing with data for NLP and image models.
 Data Viber is all about making your data prep journey smooth and fun.
 It's **not production-ready** or trying to be all fancy and formal - just a bunch of cool **tools to help you collect feedback and do vibe-checks** for data for AI models.
 Want to see it in action?
 Just plug it in and start vibing with your data.
 It's that easy!
 Vibing

 - **CollectorInterface**: Lazily collect data of interactions without human annotation.
-- **AnnotatorInterface**: Walkt through your data and annotate it with ease.
+- **AnnotatorInterface**: Walkt through your data and annotate it with models in the loop.
 - **ExplorerInterface**: Explore your data distribution.

 Need any tweaks or want to hear more about a specific tool?
 Just open an issue or give me a shout!